hcchuang/Revamping-Firm-Fixed-Effects-Models-with-Machine-Learning/README.md

 # Revamping Firm Fixed Effects Models with Machine Learning
-The repository provides the detailed examples and codes following the paper Chuang, H.C., Hsu, P.H., Kuan, C.M., Yang, J.C., 2022. *Revamping Firm Fixed Effects Models with Machine Learning - New Evidence on the Missing R&D-Patent Relation*.
-The paper is available at SSRN.
+The repository provides the detailed examples and codes following the paper Chuang, H.C., Hsu, P.H., Kuan, C.M., Yang, J.C., 2022. *Revamping Firm Fixed Effects Models with Machine Learning - New Evidence from Recovering the Missing R&D-Patent Relation*.
+The paper is available at SSRN. https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4636846

 In this set of code, we demonstrate how users can implement the following four ways for the potential bias from fixed effects regressions:
   1. Within Between Variation: check if within-firm variation dominates between-firm variation or vice versa